-- Stress — Investing in stocks can feel like an emotional rollercoaster and the stress can make it hard to sleep at night.
+- Stress — Investing in stocks can feel like an emotional rollercoaster.
+It’s important to understand your own risk tolerance before you start investing.

 The pros and cons of mutual funds

-Mutual funds can provide some stability in your portfolio, but they aren’t foolproof.
+Mutual funds can provide some diversity in your portfolio, but they aren’t foolproof.
 Here’s what you should know.

-- Can be low cost — Many mutual funds, especially passively-managed index funds, can be low cost, meaning they don’t charge a large expense ratio.
+- Can be low cost — Many mutual funds, especially passively-managed index funds, can be low cost, meaning they don’t charge a large expense ratio, or fee.
 Additionally, some brokerages offer their own funds without trading fees.

 - Instant diversification — Because you’re investing in a basket of assets, you have instant diversification, and therefore lower risk, and don’t need to buy multiple individual stocks to diversify your portfolio.

 - Can be less stressful — In some cases, investing in mutual funds can be less stressful than investing in stocks.
 Because you own a diversified portfolio of stocks, the fund is likely to be less volatile than if you just owned a handful of stocks on your own.

 - Some funds have sales “loads” — There are mutual funds that charge a fee when you buy or sell shares.
 These sales loads can cost you before you even start investing.

-- Can be high cost – Some funds charge a high expense ratio, often above 1 percent of your investment in the fund annually, but lower-cost funds are available.
+- Can be high cost – Some funds charge a high expense ratio, sometimes above 1 percent of your investment in the fund annually, but lower-cost funds are available.

 - May not be tax-efficient — If the mutual fund has sold assets and seen a gain, you might see distributions that create a taxable gain.
 So even if you haven’t sold your mutual fund shares, you could still be subject to capital gains taxes.

-- Could underperform the market — If you have an actively managed mutual fund, or a fund that is managed by a team of traders, it might not perform as well as the market, and you could even lose money.
+- Could underperform the market — If you have an actively managed mutual fund, or a fund that is managed by a team of traders, it might not perform as well as the market and you could even lose money.
 The expense ratios are typically higher for actively managed mutual funds, too.

 Stocks represent shares in individual companies while mutual funds can include hundreds — or even thousands — of stocks, bonds or other assets.
 You don’t have to choose one or the other, though.
 Mutual funds and stocks can both be used in a portfolio to help you grow your wealth and meet your financial goals.
 Carefully consider how each might fit your needs and personal investing style.

 You might also consider investing in exchange-traded funds, or ETFs.
-When comparing mutual funds vs. ETFs, you’ll notice some similarities, but there are differences too.
+When comparing mutual funds vs. ETFs, you’ll notice a lot of similarities, but there are differences too.
 Be sure to do your research before investing.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.